BlueBrain/nexus/docs/src/main/paradox/docs/getting-started/try-nexus-movielens.md

 ![](../assets/try-nexus-sandbox-admin-project-indexed.png)
 @@@

 We're all set!
-We now have a project to host our ressources and datasets.
-Let's move on to the second part of this turotial.
+We now have a project to host our resources and datasets.
+Let's move on to the second part of this tutorial.

 ## Working with Data in Nexus Forge